wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 ### Cache Operations

 The cache class definition and method implementations are in file `cacheController.h/cc`.
+The call back function for receiving incoming events from both links is `handleEvent()`, the logic of which simply adds the event object into the new event buffer, `eventBuffer_`, after calling `recordIncomingRequest()` on the coherence manager.
+The latter is solely for statistical purposes, and does not involve any operational details.
 Cache operations are implemented in method `clockTick()`, which is registered as the clock tick function during initialization.

-At the beginning of the function, the cache drains the coherence manager on the outgoing queues for both directions, by calling `sendOutgoingEvents()` on the coherence manager.
+At the beginning of `clockTick()`, the cache drains the coherence manager on the outgoing queues for both directions, by calling `sendOutgoingEvents()` on the coherence manager.
 Recall that the coherence manager also keeps a copy of the memory link objects of the cache, and hence they could send their own messages without going through the cache.